zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 If you are unable to find the broken file(s) manually there is simple way to find them.
 1. Run `texdiag info -r *dds>>%desktop%\all.txt`, into a text file.
 Note `%desktop%` is an example path, change that directory and filename to one for your drive.
 2. Next, do `texdiag info -r *dds | findstr "width height">>%desktop%\sizes.txt` which uses FINDSTR to filter just the lines including width and height information.
-3. Open `sizes.txt` and remove any duplicate lines using `Ctrl+Shift+D` if using Notepad++.
-This leaves you with a list of each unique dimension from every DDS file.
+3. Open `sizes.txt` and globally remove duplicate lines with your text editor's tool, `Ctrl+Shift+D` in Notepad++.
+This cretes a brief list of each unique dimension from your pool of DDS files.

 ![npp_sizes.png](/user-pictures/moga/npp_sizes.png)

-As you can see from this list of dimensions, there are two values that are not multiples of 4.
-Using this information you can go to `all.txt` and search for 1534 to find the files with incorrect dimensions.
+As you can see from this list, there are two obvious values that are not compatible with TEX.
+Using this information you can go to `all.txt` and search your faulty height and/or width to find the file(s) with incorrect dimensions.

-This is just an underdeveloped shortcut to finding bad files.
-With better filters and some conditionals you could easily make something that prints out offending files instead of finding them manually.
+This is a very underdeveloped shortcut to finding bad files and with better filters and some conditionals you could easily make something that prints out offending files instead of finding them manually.

 ## 5. Remake WAD and repack mod file